Persistent Autonomy

 From Fast Agents to Robot Ecologies

 Robot ecology inverts this framing.
 Instead of starting from a task, it starts from a habitat and asks what kinds of robotic agents could persist there over long durations, satisfying their survivability constraints while contributing a useful service (Egerstedt 2021).
-This ecology-inspired view emphasizes constraints over goals for safety, energy, and health constraints must hold at all times, while task-related objectives such as coverage, data yield, or inspection frequency are pursued only within the space those constraints allow.
+This ecology-inspired view emphasizes constraints over goals.
+Safety, energy, and health constraints must always hold, while task-related objectives such as coverage, data yield, or inspection frequency are pursued only within the space those constraints allow.

 The shift from task to habitat transforms the temporal structure of robotic attention.
 Task-centric robots experience time as a countdown, a depleting resource to be optimized against mission objectives.
 Habitat-centric robots experience time as a medium, as an envelope within which presence, observation, and response unfold.
 This reframing changes what robots can perceive and know.
 The countdown (fast) perspective privileges facts with discrete measurements captured before the clock runs out.
 The medium (slow) perspective enables patterns to reveal relationships that only become visible through extended dwelling.